 With the introduction of new technologies and the popularization of remote work, you can expect more and more distractions.
-Meanwhile, it is possible to relieve yourself of pressure and burden when you master how to organize your chores, tasks, and responsibilities with weekly to-do lists.
+Meanwhile, it is possible to relieve yourself of pressure when you master how to organize your chores, tasks, and responsibilities with weekly to-do lists.

 Table of Contents